Animiral/go-strength-model/README.md

 This will allocate 10000 rows to the training set, 5000 to the validation set and 5000 to the test set.
 Any remaining rows are left unassigned, but still part of the dataset, forming the players' histories and acting as a source of recent moves.
 Just the model will not be trained or tested on these data points.
 Because all games with a set marker (more specifically, their recent move sets) must be preprocessed through the KataGo network, it is not feasible to mark millions of games for training.

+If not specified, the `--output` file defaults to the same as the `--input`, overwriting it with the added information.

 Rows that introduce a specific player for the first time in the dataset are generally not eligible for marking as any set, because these rows do not offer the necessary prior information for a model to predict the match outcome.
 The optional `--withNovice` switch disables this behavior, making all rows eligible for inclusion in one of the sets.

 As an alternative usage, the splits can be specified as fractions.
 Omitting `--testPart` assigns all remaining rows to the test set.